 Cub Scouts are typically between 8 and 10½ years of age.

-Each Cub Pack is led by a Cub Scout Leader (CSL) who is usually known as ‘Akela’, the name of the lead wolf from the Jungle Book by Rudyard Kipling.
+Cub Scout Packs are named after Native American Tribes.
+The Pack is divided into “sixes” and led by a “Sixer”, an older cub appointed by Cub Section Leader who is known as ‘Akela’ (the name of the lead wolf from the Jungle Book by Rudyard Kipling).

 The Sixer is usually assisted by a “Seconder” who is usually older that the rest of the six but not as old as the Sixer.
 This position is also appointed by Akela.